 The process used to assess networks and systems and to then officially authorize their use is known as certification and accreditation.
-For example, an avionics system might be the subject of a certification and accreditation.
-Accreditation is a formal declaration by a designated approving authority that an Automated Information System (AIS) is approved to operate in a particular security mode using a prescribed set of safeguards.
-[6]
+As an example, an avionics system might be the subject of a certification and accreditation.
+Accreditation is a formal declaration by a designated approving authority that an AIS is approved to operate in a particular security mode using a prescribed set of safeguards.